-Requests for prior authorization should be submitted to the contracted utilization management organization, as early as possible in advance of the service/item.
+Requests for prior authorization should be submitted to as early as possible in advance of performing the service or delivering the item.

-Call KEPRO at 1-888-571-0262 or fax to 1-866-438-1360 for prior authorization.
+Providers should contact KEPRO at 1-888-571-0262 or fax to 1-866-438-1360 for prior authorization requests for FFS members.

-IMPORTANT! -- Failure to obtain prior authorization for services may result in the member or member's family being responsible for the entire cost of the claim.
+IMPORTANTI Failure to obtain prior authorization for services may result in the member or member's family being responsible for the entire cost of the claim.